evandrosouza-developer/Tester-ps2-msx/README.md

 =>If usb was not enumerated, the message will be:

 .
-USB host not found => Using Console over USART.
+USB host not found => Using Console over UART.
+Now USB is disabled

 =>If the device does not support usb, the message will be: